Kjw072892/group3-tetris/README.md

 Lastly, she was involved in the decision of finalizing the overall layout and the Frame theme.

 ## James
+James contributed by adding in a game over screen and pause screen.
+James also added in the backend to add functionality of a panic mode.
+He also then used the backend to make front end changes to make the background darker if the pieces go over a certain height.
+He also helped fix a couple of checkstyle errors.
+He added in a game over effect where the background flashes a color.

 ## Roman